0TheSpy/DX9_FPS_Limiter/README.md

 DLL is embedded in the injector file

-Interface of the injector is written on GDI
+Interface of the injector is written on C++ GDI

 FPS restriction is carried out using a D3D9::Present hook